Opening

 to the Copper

-Horse and left
+Horse and towards

-come across the entrance to Frogmore on the left, clearly signposted.
+across the entrance to Frogmore on the left, clearly signposted.

 Trains also serve Windsor from